Melek Amet

-Melek Amet (4 October 1960 - 22 May 2008) was one of the best rated models of the eighties in Communist Romania.
-She was the first Crimean Tatar fashion model in Romania, she broke down many barriers and became the symbol of a cultural shift.
+Melek Amet (4 October 1960 – 22 May 2008) was a Romanian model.
+As the first Crimean Tatar fashion model in Romania, she broke down barriers and became the symbol of a cultural shift.

 Biography

 Melek, which in Crimean Tatar language means Angel, was the daughter of Ğemal Seyidğan (also spelled in Romanian as: Gemal Seidgean) and Ğewerkan (also spelled in Romanian as: Gevercan).
-Her father Ğemal was from Medgidia and he had been a prosperous trader who invested his profit in land becoming a well-known landlord in Constanta, but the communists confiscated his properties and sentenced him to hard labor in the forced labor camps at the Danube-Black Sea Channel.
+Her father Ğemal was from Medgidia and he had been a prosperous trader who invested his profit in land becoming a well-known landlord in Constanța, but the communist authorities confiscated his properties and sentenced him to hard labor in the forced labor camps at the Danube–Black Sea Canal.
 When he was released, he fell in love with a beautiful schoolteacher.
-Her name was Ğewerkan, she was from Alakapî/Poarta Albă and she was twenty years younger than him.
+Her name was Ğewerkan, she was from Poarta Albă/Alakapî and she was twenty years younger than him.
 They married and, hoping to escape the harassment of the Muslims practiced by authorities in Dobruja, they moved to Bucharest where, on 4 October 1960, Melek, their only child, was born.